akinizer/KoroveriSpringBoot/README.md

 # KoroveriSpringBoot

 This project is backend part of KoronaVerileri project.
-It benefits from SpringBoot, RESTful API, Maven, MongoDB, Java and XML.
+It benefits from SpringBoot, RESTful API, JUnit, DevTools, Maven, MongoDB, Java and XML.
 It is prepared on Eclipse IDE and Windows OS and test with Chrome

 The frontend side is KoroveriReactive.
 It provides Reactive Bootstrap